-The Product Owner is responsible for maximizing the value of the product, and managing development thus for performance, gradually formulating and substantiating the business and functional of product to expectations a development team.
-The Product Owner is only person responsible for the management, in particular the mandatory creation and updating, of the Product Backlog.
+The Product Owner is responsible for maximizing the value of the product, and managing development for performance, gradually formulating and substantiating the business and functional product expectations of а to the development team.
+The Product Owner is the only person responsible for the management, in particular the mandatory creation and updating, of the Product Backlog.
 He can be supported in managing the product backlog, but always remains accountable.

 The Agile Master is responsible for promoting and supporting agile software development.
 Agile Masters do this by helping all participants to correctly understand and use the theory, practices, rules and values of the Agile Framework, and above all to organize the sprints and their events.
 The Agile Master is responsible for supporting the Agile team in achieving its goals and eliminating impediments.
-This includes managing the impact of the environment on the Agile team and the coordinating coordination with environment.
+This includes managing the impact of the environment on the Agile team and coordinating coordination with the environment.